danielegrattarola/spektral/docs/templates/getting-started.md

 >>> dataset.apply(Degree(max_degree))
 ```

-We can see that it worked because now we have an extra `max_degree + 1` node features, which are our one-hot vectors:
+We can see that it worked because now we have an extra `max_degree + 1` node features:

 ```python
 >>> dataset[0]
 Graph(n_nodes=42, n_node_features=17, n_edge_features=None, y=[1.
 0.])
 ```

-Since we will be using a `GCNConv` layer in our GNN, we also want to follow the [original paper](https://arxiv.org/abs/1609.02907) that introduced this layer, and do some extra pre-processing of the adjacency matrix.
+Since we will be using a `GCNConv` layer in our GNN, we also want to follow the [original paper](https://arxiv.org/abs/1609.02907) that introduced this layer and do some extra pre-processing of the adjacency matrix.

 Since this is a fairly common operation, Spektral has a transform to do it: